The ECR program aims to:

 To qualify for the ECR program, you must:

-- Have at least 2 years experience as a full-time faculty member or researcher in a similar role.
+- Have at least 2 years of experience as a full-time faculty member or researcher in a similar role.
 Post-doctoral fellows are not eligible.

 - Show evidence of an active, independent research program.
 Examples include publications, presentations, institutional research support, patents, acting as supervisor of student projects.